 How much time will I spend keeping my water ionizer working properly?

-In this article you’ll learn about the basic maintenance required to ensure your water ionizer continues to produce good quality ionized alkaline water for years to come.
+In this article, you’ll learn about the basic maintenance required to ensure your water ionizer continues to produce good quality ionized alkaline hydrogen water for years to come.

 Basic water ionizer maintenance involves three simple activities: